 Some people qualify for both Medicaid and Medicare.
 People who qualify for both programs are called dual eligible.
 To learn more about Medicaid eligibility and guidelines, visit the Centers for Medicare and Medicaid Services site at Centers for Medicare & Medicaid Services: Overview.

 To learn more about Medicare basics and for a complete resource locator, visit the official Medicare site of the US government at Medicare.gov.

 There are many housing options for older adults.
 Options include remaining in their current residence, sharing a residence with others or moving in with family, moving to a retirement community, or a congregate living facility such as assisted living.
 Individuals with mobility and health limitations may consider options offering personal care services such as continuing care retirement and assisted living facilities.
 A choice within these basic options depends upon one’s income, health status, and family situation.

 While 80% of adults age 55 to 74 own their homes, the percentage of older adults living in their home declines with age and health status (Source: AoA Aging Information Notes).

 An extensive on-line resource manual has been created by the National Association of State Units on Aging and Disability (NASUAD) to enable consumers to find additional information on senior living options, including federally funded senior housing, accessible housing, and home modification options.
-To learn more about senior living options, visit NASUAD Chapter 12 Housing Options.
+To learn more about senior living options, visit Developing Aging Competency Chapter 16: Senior Housing Options

 Consumers need to understand the importance of having older adults assessed and monitored for safe and effective medication administration: 1) to ensure the avoidance of potentially dangerous drug interactions and complications; and 2) to confirm that the person is complying with a safe medication regimen.
 This is especially important for older adults taking large numbers of medications to address chronic illnesses and multiple diseases.